 See the best-selling novel The Curious Incident of the Dog in the Night-Time come to life at the Gielgud Theatre in London’s West End.

-Fifteen-year-old Christopher Boone is a bright teenager with severe learning difficulties that distort his perception of reality.
+Fifteen-year-old Christopher Boone (played by Joseph Ayre) is a bright teenager with severe learning difficulties that distort his perception of reality.
 When he discovers that his neighbour's dog has been killed with a garden fork, Christopher – who himself is a suspect – decides to investigate the death.

 Thanks to Christopher's meticulous nature, his investigations lead to the unexpected discovery of his family's real history, something his father was desperate to conceal.
 Shaken, the young man must change his narrow, secure routine in order to discover the whole truth.